stat301-1-2023-fall/final-project-1-celenakim/data/README.md

 ## The "movie_data" dataset, from Hollywood Hits and Flops (2007-2023) on Kaggle

-The data source that I chose for my project is called [Hollywood Hits and Flops (2007 - 2023)](https://www.kaggle.com/datasets/sujaykapadnis/hollywood-hits-and-flops-2007-2023/) found on [Kaggle](https://www.kaggle.com), uploaded by Sujay Kapadnis.
+The data source that I chose for my project is called [Hollywood Hits and Flops (2007 - 2023)](https://www.kaggle.com/datasets/sujaykapadnis/hollywood-hits-and-flops-2007-2023/) found on [Kaggle](https://www.kaggle.com), created by David McCandless.

 - `movie_data.csv`
 - `movie_data_codebook.csv`